Emmanuelson321/ShopSmartInc_websiteAnalysis/README.md

 **Customer Visits and Orders**

-During the analysis period, Shop Smart Inc observed **4594 customers** visiting their website, resulting in an equal number of orders.
+During the analysis period, Shop Smart Inc. observed **4594 customers** visiting their website, resulting in an equal number of orders.
 The consistency in customer visits and orders underscores the high engagement level of the visitors.

 **Peak Engagement Day**